PurplesparkA/arduino_enclosure_envctrl/README.md

 2. Depending on how the air circulation is working, change the heating fan+heating unit with a second intake fan and exhaust fan (I planned on putting the cabinet in a cold room I have at my place, but it will stay close to my desk, so no need for heating in this configuration).

+3. Use a WiFi enabled board in order to get some IoT capabilities, like, for example, disabling the fans logic when the printer is not in use.
+Also connect OctoPrint to MQTT and add logic to automatically enable the fans control when a print is starting, then disabling the fans when the print is finished.